YAM Cell

 CAN Bus Layout

 Each arm requires a dedicated CAN channel.
-Assign persistent names using udev rules (see Hardware Setup):
+Assign persistent names using udev rules (see the SW Setup → Persistent CAN names section):

 | Arm | CAN name |